-LO INVALIDS, MOTHERS, AND FAMI-LIES.-By her Majcsty's Royal Letters Patent (the only patent for these preparations).
+TO INVALIDS, MOTHERS, AND FAMI-LIES.-By her Majesty's Royal Letters Patent (the only patent for these preparations).
 Strongly recommended by the Medical Profession.
-ADNAM'S IMPROVED PA-TENT GROATS and BARLEY are manufactured by a pro-TENT GROATS and BARLEY are manufactured by a pro-cess which entirely removes the acidity and unpleasant fla-vour, so universally found in similar preparations.
-They pro-duce Gruel and Barley Water in the highest perfection, and, being manufactured perfectly pure, yield food of the most light and nourishing quality for the Infant, the Invalid, and the Aged.
+ADNAM'S IMPROVED PATENT GROATS and BARLEY are manufactured by a process which entirely removes the acidity and unpleasant flavour, so universally found in similar preparations.
+They produce Gruel and Barley Water in the highest perfection, and being manufactured perfectly pure, yield food of the most light and nourishing quality for the Infant, the Invalid, and the Aged.
 The Barley also makes a delicious Custard Pud-ding, and is an excellent ingredient for thickening Soups, &c.
-"The Patentees publish one only of the numerous tastimo-The Patentees publish one only of the numerous testimo-nials they have received from eminent medical professors, relying more confidently on the intrinsic quality of the articles, of which one trial will not fail to convince the most fastidious of their purity and excellence.
+The Patentees publish one only of the numerous testimonials they have received from eminent medical professors, relying more confidently on the intrinsic quality of the articles, of which one trial will not fail to convince the most fastidious of their purity and excellence.